To see other blog posts by topic:

 Instead of starting from scratch, purchasing an existing structure can save you money in your tiny house journey.
 Take campers, for example.
 Buying a camper and re-doing the interior to your liking can cost less than buying a trailer and adding insulation and a floor system.
 Similarly, you can build out school buses, vans, and shipping containers like this.

 If you live somewhere you know you’ll be for a while, there might be a shed on site that you can transform into a tiny house.
 Or, you might be able to build out part of a pre-existing barn.
 Sometimes, you can even find tiny homes for sale that have been halfway built.
 You’re likely to find halfway-built tiny homes from people who decide that tiny living isn’t for them after starting their build.
 Halfway-built tiny homes might not necessarily be the layout you want, but they can cost you a fraction of what it would cost to build using new materials.
+This is often the cheapest way to build a tiny house without sacrificing the stability of a proper foundation.

 Tool sharing and MakerSpaces